LamaKing/FK_1D/README.md

 # Frenkel-Kontorova model 1D

-Implementation with all same masses, OBC, not much care about details.
+Implementation with all same masses, OBC/PBC with flag, not much care about details.

 ### Files:
 - FK_1D derivatives defining the model.
 And simple functions to